-If the defendant does not show up to the hearing, he or she will have no input in the event and a permanent restraining order, which is valid for up to five years, may be issued against them.
+If the defendant does not show up to the hearing, he or she will have no input in the event a permanent restraining order, which is valid for up to five years, is issued against them.
 On the other hand, if the plaintiff does not participate in the hearing, any temporary orders will end that day and no further decisions will be made on the issuance of a permanent restraining order.

 At the hearing, the judge will listen to testimony from both parties and any potential witnesses, such as the arresting law enforcement officer, if applicable.
 Then, the judge may:

 - Grant the restraining order with all requested protections;